course-details-portlet

 Course content

 The course addresses different aspects of youth culture, identity and diversity in a teacher and student perspective.
 The course integrates vocational breadth and depth and professional subjects, with emphasis on professional subjects.
+The professional subject contributes to knowledge about the diversity of the students' background and professional prerequisites, and helps the students develop competence related to youth development, learning and youth culture.
 Vocational and professional practice is closely linked to the content of the course, and secondary school practice takes place in parallel with the course.
-Topics included in the course are the development of professional and vocational identity, including "the double field of practice", communication and group processes, diversity and belonging, conflict management and interaction and dissemination in various contexts relevant to the vocational teacher role.
-A multicultural society and health promotion in a public health perspective are integrated into the content of the course.
+The course contributes to further development of professional and vocational identity within own field of study.

 Learning outcome